StephenCleary/blog-stephencleary-dotcom/blog/_posts/2020-04-24-github-actions-pull-request-staging-environments-part-3-implementing-deploy-and-teardown.md

 ```
 {% endraw %}

 This one is pretty simple; we use a similar pattern to `/deploy` but there are fewer steps since there's no build (or even a checkout).
-We use the same pattern for defining `DOMAIN` and the Surge secrets, and then we run `npx surge teardown ${{ env.DOMAIN }}` to tear down the environment for this pull request.
+We use the same pattern for defining `DOMAIN` and the Surge secrets, and then we run {% raw %}`npx surge teardown ${{ env.DOMAIN }}`{% endraw %} to tear down the environment for this pull request.
 The last step adds a comment to the PR indicating that its staging environment has been torn down.

 ## Who Can Issue Commands?